 How can you build your students’ vocabulary on top of words they already know?

 Prefixes are added to the beginning of a word, changing it into another word.

 For example, your students know the word “happy.”
-When you add the prefix “un” to happy it changes the definition to the exact opposite.
+When you add the prefix “un” to happy, it changes the definition to the exact opposite.

 And your students just learned a brand new word!

-Build a Bigger Vocabulary with Prefix BINGO
+Build a Bigger Vocabulary with a Prefix Game!

 Through this activity, your students will demonstrate the ability to decode a word’s meaning using their knowledge of the most common prefixes and the root word.